 Family law is a great example of an area of law that commonly utilizes hourly billing.
 Emotionally charged matters such as divorce and child support can hit unexpected snags and drag on for longer than expected, or both sides may find themselves able to come to an agreement quickly.
 Other areas of law that frequently engage in hourly billing include probate law, civil litigation, and business law.

 Accurate time tracking is vital for hourly billers.
-Unaccounted for billable hours mean lost profits, loss of credit for unclaimed work, and frustration at the end of the week as attorneys try to reconcile their timesheets.
+Unaccounted for billable hours means lost profits, loss of credit for unclaimed work and frustration at the end of the week as attorneys try to reconcile their timesheets.

 Using an automatic time tracking system like Smokeball’s AutoTime ensures that all time spent in a matter is tracked contemporaneously, with no need to maintain spreadsheets or start and stop timers.
 All billable hours are stored within the case management system to be reviewed as needed, and law firms can be positive that they’re billing what they’re worth.